microsoft/playwright/docs/src/api/class-browsertype.md

 ## async method: BrowserType.connectOverCDP
 - returns: <[Browser]>

-This methods attaches Playwright to an existing browser instance using the Chrome DevTools Protocol.
+This method attaches Playwright to an existing browser instance using the Chrome DevTools Protocol.

 The default browser context is accessible via [`method: Browser.contexts`].